 To find books on a topic search the Library catalogue Enterprise using the search box below, or via the Library homepage.
 The catalogue will show you both printed and e-books materials.

-When searching for books you will need to keep your search quite general, as you will usually just be searching book titles and not the contents eg if you were searching for cheese manufacture you could also try searching for "dairy processing", as books with that title will often have a chapter on cheese.
+When searching for books you will need to keep your search quite general, as you will usually just be searching book titles and not the contents eg if you were searching for books on eczema you could also try searching for dermatitis.

-For information on borrowing books see the section on Library resources.
+For information on borrowing books see the section on the Library resources page.

 There are a number of sources you can use to find journal articles.